konovalov-nk/sfusion-contacts/README.md

 192.168.99.104
 ```

-In that case you have to different record to the `/etc/hosts`
+In that case you have to add a different record to the `/etc/hosts`

 ```
 192.168.99.104  contacts.local api.contacts.local